adrian/upm-swing/README.txt

 History
 -------
 27-Nov-2006 : Version 1.4
    - Added support for internationalisation.
 English and French language bundles are included.
    - Added support for editing the account name
+   - Double clicking or hitting enter on an account opens the account in read-only view mode.
+Edit it still available on the toolbar, menu bar and as a keyboard shortcut.

 23-Sep-2006 : Version 1.3